Arnaldo-iq/Docking-The-inhibition-of-COX-2-by-CELEBREX/README.md

 1) The Protein Data Bank archive (PDB: https://www.rcsb.org)
 2) The Drugbank database (https://www.drugbank.ca/)

 We will be covering the whole precess, from compilation to the analisys of the results.
-Some of the information that can be found here can be found in the Rosetta Commons website, as the information made available there
+Some of the information that is made available  here can be found in the Rosetta Commons website, as the information made available there.

 **-----------------------------------------------------------------------------------------------------------------------------**